-There are no strict age limits for TEFL across the board but that’s not to say there aren’t some things you should be aware of if you’re an especially young or more mature aspiring EFL teacher.
+There are no strict age limits for TEFL but that’s not to say there aren’t some things you should be aware of if you’re an especially young or a more mature aspiring EFL teacher.
 For any teaching position, regardless of your age or experience, you’ll need a TEFL qualification from an accredited , internationally recognised provider.

 You’re never too old to TEFL!
 We’ve trained teachers of all ages – take Diane, for example, who completed her training just before turning 62 and went on to teach in Germany.

 You might be under the impression that TEFL is a young person’s game, and while it’s true that our courses are popular with 20 and 30-somethings, the fact is we’ve trained teachers of all ages who’ve gone on to work across the globe.
 For the most part, it’s only if you’re over 50 and looking to teach in specific parts of the world where you may come across challenges based on your age.

 There are some countries in Asia such as South Korea, China, and Japan where it can be difficult to find work if you’re over 55/60 – this is because in certain countries there are strict retirement rules and because of this employers aren’t allowed to sponsor work visas for teachers who are above the local retirement age.
 Asia can be more challenging for older teachers, so bear this in mind.
 Make sure to look into retirement ages and, as always, research visa requirements!
 This way you’ll be able to determine where you are able to teach and focus your job search only in places where you’re eligible.

 Yes, there can be age discrimination in the EFL jobs market – whether it’s legal or not – so if you’re over 50 then be prepared to be more persistent in your job hunt than someone in their 20s would have to be.
 It might take you a little longer to find work, but as long as you’re TEFL qualified and focusing your search on countries where you’re legally able to teach then you will be able to find work!